Nazo (song)

 Nazo (謎) is the debut single of Japanese singer-songwriter Miho Komatsu.
 It was released on May 28, 1997 under Zain Records.

 Chart performance

 The single reached number 9 in its first week and sold 40,230 copies.
 The single charted for 32 weeks and sold 325,850 copies overall.
 This was her highest sold single in her career up until then.

 In media

 "Nazo" was used in anime Case Closed (Detective Conan) as third opening theme, although the single version differs from the on-air version.
 "Kotoba ni Dekinai" was used as ending theme for Nagoya TV program "Yoshimoto Gozensama Party".

 Track listing

-Covers
+Other versions

 The song was first covered in 2004 by Korean girl-group Jewerly in their single "Superstar" as coupling song in Korean language.